compwron/compwron.github.io/_posts/2016-03-10-def-one-year-end.md

  - company
 ---

-The title is a joke about ruby- it means that the method began, one year ocurred, and then the method ended.
+The title is a joke about ruby- it means that the method began, one year occurred, and then the method ended.

 {% highlight ruby %}
 def